therealexpertai/nlapi-python/README.md

 $ pip install -r requirements-dev.txt
 ```

-> As good practice it's recommended to work in a isolated Python environment, creating a virtual environment with [virtualenv package](https://virtualenv.pypa.io/en/stable/installation.html) before building the package.
-You can create an isolated environment with the command
+> As good practice it's recommended to work in an isolated Python environment, creating a virtual environment with [virtualenv package](https://virtualenv.pypa.io/en/stable/installation.html) before building the package.
+You can create your environment with the command

  ```bash
 $ virtualenv expertai